valpot/blackJackApi/README.md

 Installation
 --
-Just enter:

->make it
+docker-compose setup:

+>docker-compose up -d --build

-It will build the project then run the server.
+It will build the Docker image then run the server trough docker-compose.
+You can then browse localhost:2121 ;)

+Tips
+--

+In order to display all logs

+>docker-compose logs -f

+In order to display only logs from a specific container

+>docker-compose logs php

+>docker-compose logs nginx

+In order to exec command inside a container and do task like composer install

+>docker-compose exec php sh

 Routes
 --